MetPX/sarracenia/docs/source/How2Guides/source.rst

 Then a watch is started::

-  sr_watch start project
+  sr3_watch start project

 .. warning::
   **FIXME**: real example.

-  **FIXME**: sr_watch was supposed to take configuration files, but might not have been modified to that effect yet.
+  **FIXME**: sr3_watch was supposed to take configuration files, but might not have been modified to that effect yet.

-While sr_watch is running, any time a file is created in the *document_root* directory, it will be announced to the pump (on localhost, ie. the server blacklab itself).::
+While sr3_watch is running, any time a file is created in the *document_root* directory, it will be announced to the pump (on localhost, ie. the server blacklab itself).::

  cp frog.dna  /var/www/project/outgoing